 Bugleweed (Ajuga reptans)

-Bugleweed forms a dense, 6” high mat that is very weed resistant.
-The scalloped leaves come in many colors, from maroon to sage green, chocolate brown to almost black.
-Some varieties have glossy foliage and others have a flat, matte surface.
+Bugleweed forms a dense, 6” high mat that’s very weed resistant.
+The plants have thick, scalloped leaves and are available in several different colors, including maroon, sage green, chocolate brown and almost black.
+Some varieties of bugleweed have glossy foliage, while others have a matte surface.
 Pretty, violet-blue flower spikes appear in late spring.
 Deer resistant.

 Lily of the Valley (Convallaria majalis)

-Weeds can’t compete with the glossy, emerald green leaves of this vigorous ground cover.
-In fact, lily of the valley will overtake most other plants, so make sure to give it plenty of room to run.
-Height is 6 to 8”.
-Late spring flowers are intensely fragrant and nice for cutting.
+Other plants can’t compete with the glossy, emerald green leaves of this vigorous ground cover.
+In fact, if the growing conditions are to its liking, lily of the valley can overtake other plants and crowd them out.
+Make sure to plan accordingly and allow plenty of room for it to run.

-Ferns add elegance and grace to shade gardens, woodlands and natural areas.
-They come in many different heights, from the delicate little Japanese Painted Fern (Anthyrium) to the chest-high Ostrich Fern (Matteuccia struthiopteris).
+Ferns add a timeless grace to shade gardens, woodlands and natural areas.
+They are available in many different heights, from the delicate little Japanese Painted Fern (Anthyrium) to the chest-high Ostrich Fern (Matteuccia struthiopteris).
 For lowest maintenance, plant large areas with a single species.
 Ferns are rarely damaged by deer.

 Japanese Spurge (Pachysandra terminalis)

 This dependable, evergreen ground cover grows 6-10″ tall.
 It features neat rosettes of emerald green leaves and creamy white flowers in early spring.